 The most common symptoms of CRPS include constant “pins and needles” or burning sensations.
 Some victims report feeling like the affected limb is being squeezed.
 CRPS pain can come suddenly and seemingly without cause, and it may start in one part of the limb and spread through the entire limb.

-- Increased sensitivity to touch – A CRPS victim can feel severe pain even after the affected limb is only lightly touched.
-They can also experience pain for an extended period of time after something as mild as a pin prick.
+A CRPS victim can feel severe pain even after the affected limb is only lightly touched.
+They can also experience pain for an extended period of time after something as mild as a pinprick.

-- Changes to the skin – The condition can sometimes lead to changes in skin color, temperature, swelling, and texture.
+The condition can sometimes lead to changes in skin color, temperature, swelling, and texture.
 A person’s affected limb will often feel significantly cooler or warmer than the opposite limb, and the skin may turn red, gray, or even blue.
 Victims may also notice a change in skin texture.
-For some people, their skin might become thicker than normal, while others’ might become thin and develop a shine.
+For some people, their skin might become thicker than normal, while others might become thin and develop a shine.

 Not every person with CRPS will experience all of the above symptoms, and any experienced symptoms may vary in severity and duration.
 Some might only experience symptoms for a short time (acute), while others have to deal with them for months or even years (chronic).